 Next, Change the Axis option to fixed for Order Quantity and replace the End value with the Sales Amount End value (earlier copied End value).

-From the below screenshot you can observe that, Axis values of Sales Amount and Count of Order Quantity are same as shown below.
-Here the values of Order Quantity are very small to display but you can see the blue line in the bottom
+From the below screenshot you can observe that, Axis values of Sales Amount and Count of Order Quantity are same.
+Here the values of Order Quantity are very small to display.
+But you can see the blue line in the bottom

 Hope you understood the creation of Tableau Dual Axis and synchronizing Axes values 🙂